Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Microbes, bacteria, viruses and parasites.md

 **Affected People**: All

-**Before Mitigation**: Likelihood: 1, Severity: 3, Overall: 3
+**Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

-**Mitigation**: Suggest that volunteer from group isn't one who is known to have sensitive skin.
+**Mitigation**: Ask all participants in the hand-washing activity (if doing) to ensure they do not have sensitive skin.
 If it starts to itch/hurt, wash off immediately and call first aider.
 Seek further medical advice where appropriate.

 **After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3